-Invesco Tax-Optimized Large Cap Equity SMA - US large-cap portfolio with long-only exposure to common stocks; a custom tax-management overlay is applied to the portfolio.
+Invesco Tax-Optimized Large Cap Equity SMA

+US large-cap portfolio with long-only exposure to common stocks; a custom tax-management overlay is applied to the portfolio.

-Invesco Enhanced Tax-Optimized Large Cap Equity SMA - US large-cap common-stock portfolio with a custom tax-management overlay; the portfolio uses long/short exposure to enhance tax management.
+Invesco Enhanced Tax-Optimized Large Cap Equity SMA

+US large-cap common-stock portfolio with a custom tax-management overlay; the portfolio uses long/short exposure to enhance tax management.
+This strategy seeks to provide diversified exposure to U.S. equities using margin and shorting to increase loss-harvesting potential, which may lead to higher tax alpha.

-Invesco Tax-Optimized ESG Large Cap Equity SMA - US large and mid-cap, ESG-focused portfolio with long-only exposure to common stocks; a custom tax-management overlay is applied to the portfolio.
+Invesco Tax-Optimized ESG Large Cap Equity SMA

+US large and mid-cap, ESG-focused portfolio with long-only exposure to common stocks; a custom tax-management overlay is applied to the portfolio.

-Invesco Tax-Optimized Total Market Equity SMA - US all-cap portfolio of long-only exposure to common stocks; a custom tax-management overlay is applied to the portfolio.
+Invesco Tax-Optimized Total Market Equity SMA

+US all-cap portfolio of long-only exposure to common stocks; a custom taxmanagement overlay is applied to the portfolio.

-Invesco Tax-Optimized Large Cap Growth Equity SMA - US large and mid-cap portfolio with a growth orientation and long-only exposure to common stocks; a custom tax-management overlay is applied to the portfolio.
+Invesco Tax-Optimized Large Cap Growth Equity SMA

+US large and mid-cap portfolio with a growth orientation and long-only exposure to common stocks; a custom tax-management overlay is applied to the portfolio